cardfaux/basic-git-workflow/README.md

 ###### now the master branch is one commit behind

 ##### any files or work made on the develop branch wont be on the master branch yet

+##### every push to the develop branch will keep the master branch that far behind

+##### create a feature branch to work off the develop branch without messing up any of the develop branch

+## git branch feature1 wil create the branch